andrei-1111/lod_api_docs/authentication.rst

    other than “text/xml” will result in a Bad Request error.
 -  x-lod-timestamp: UNIX timestamp
 -  x-lod-version: version of the API.
 We will use date strings to label versions.
-For example: 2013-12-31
+For example: 2014-03-18
 -  Content-Type should be "text/xml".
-Often this will default on GET requests. depending on what libraries you use, you might need to explicitly set Content-Type on POSTs or force it by submitting an empty string in the body if no body is required.
+Often this will default on GET requests.
+   Depending on what libraries you use, you might need to explicitly set Content-Type on POSTs or force it by submitting an empty string in the body if no body is required.

 Authorization Header